-The investment objective, principal strategies of, and risks of investing in the Fund is described in the Prospectus.
-Unless otherwise indicated in the Prospectus or this SAI, the investment objective and policies of the Fund may be changed without shareholder approval.
+The investment objective, principal strategies of, and risks of investing in each Fund is described in the Prospectus.
+Unless otherwise indicated in the Prospectus or this SAI, the investment objective and policies of a Fund may be changed without shareholder approval.

+Concentration Risk

-Concentration Risk.
-In following its methodology, the Index from time to time may be concentrated to a significant degree in securities of issuers located in a single industry or group of industries.
+In following its methodology, an Index from time to time may be concentrated to a significant degree in securities of issuers located in a single industry or group of industries.
 To the extent that an Index concentrates in the securities of issuers in a particular industry or group of industries, the Fund also may concentrate its investments to approximately the same extent.
-By concentrating its investments in an industry or group of industries, the Fund may face more risks than if it were diversified broadly over numerous industries or groups of industries.
+Certain Funds may concentrate in particular types of investments as part of the Fund's investment strategy, as described in the Prospectus.
+By concentrating its investments in an industry or group of industries, a Fund may face more risks than if it were diversified broadly over numerous industries or groups of industries.
 If an Index is not concentrated in a particular industry or group of industries, a Fund will not concentrate in a particular industry or group of industries.